sivakusayan/blog/src/posts/2023/6/browser-table-accessibility-remediation.md

 There are a lot of websites out there that, unfortunately, use the <code>&lt;table&gt;</code> HTML element as a styling tool.
 This poses a problem to users of assistive technology, as there is now a lot of incorrect semantic information in the page.

 To mitigate this issue when creating the accessibility tree, browsers try to guess when a <code>&lt;table&gt;</code> is being used for purely styling purposes.
 If they guess that a <code>&lt;table&gt;</code> might not *really* be a table, that information is then hinted to assistive technology.
-For example, [here is a <code>&lt;table&gt;</code>](https://codepen.io/sivakusayan/pen/qBQBPmJ) that no major browser will expose as a table - you can take any screen reader to the linked codepen to verify for yourself.
+For example, [here is a <code>&lt;table&gt;</code>](https://codepen.io/sivakusayan/pen/qBQBPmJ) that no major browser on desktop will expose as a table - you can take any screen reader to the linked codepen to verify for yourself.

 I thought it would be interesting to look at this guessing algorithm in more detail.
 We will look at some minimal codepens of <code>&lt;tables&gt;</code> that start out as purely stylistic layout tables, and then tweak them *just barely enough* to make browsers think they are real data tables. 🙂